leeluolee/stateman/document/API_v0.2-en.md

 __Warning__

-If you open set `html5=true`, but browser doesn't support this feature. stateman will fallback to hash-based routing.
+If `html5=true` (need html5 pushState support), but browser doesn't support this feature. stateman will fallback to hash-based routing.